-- 1. The name of the organization shall be Darkon Wargaming Club, Inc. herein referred to as the Club. - 2.
-The Club provides its participants with a game in which fantasy based live action role- playing and medieval-style battles using specially constructed props is conducted. - 3.
-The Club operates exclusively as a non-stock, not for profit corporation specifically as a 501(c)7.
+- 1. The name of the organization shall be Darkon Wargaming Club, Inc., herein referred to as the Club. - 2.
+The Club provides its Players with a game in which fantasy-based live action role-playing and medieval-style battles using specially constructed props are conducted. - 3.
+The Club operates exclusively as a non-stock, not-for-profit corporation, specifically as a 501(c)7.

-Article II - Members and Participants
+Article II - Members and Players